 A scalene triangle is a triangle in which none of the three sides or angles are equal.
 The figure below shows a scalene triangle example.

 In the figure above, the differing number of tick marks and arcs indicate that each side and angle of the triangle has a different measure.
-This is commonly used notation in geometry; sides that are the same length (congruent) are indicated using the same number of tick marks, and angles that are the same are indicated using the same number of arcs.
+This is commonly used notation in geometry; sides that are the same length (congruent) are indicated using the same number of tick marks and angles that are the same are indicated using the same number of arcs.

 Properties of scalene triangles

 There are some properties that all triangles share:

 - The sum of all internal angles of a triangle is equal to 180°.

 - The length of the side of a triangle corresponds to the size of the angle opposite the side; the longer the side, the larger the angle.
 It is worth noting that the ratios do not correspond: if side a is twice the length of b, it does not mean that angle A is twice the size of angle B.

 - The sum of the length of any two sides of a triangle is greater than the length of the third side.